-- One residential village which has an overall capacity to accommodate approximately 220 dwellings or some 600 residents; - Local open space in the form of notionally located linear, village and local parks serving adjacent housing generally in accordance with the residential planning principles established in the DCP. - An internal road network with a legible geometry providing safe and convenient access for local traffic within the precinct and to a wide range of planned facilities in nearby precincts.
-These include:- - (i) the Central Open Space Precinct which may be developed as a golf course to the west; - (ii) planned local community facilities at nodal points to the north and south-west, as identified in notional terms on the DCP Structure Plan; - (iii) the private and/or State schools to the south-east and potentially to the north (within the local community facilities nodes); - (iv) future MIBA development to the west; and - (v) The North Lakes Town Park and future Town Centre development to the south.
+- A small residential village which has an overall capacity to accommodate approximately 130 dwellings or some 350 residents; - Open space in the form of notionally located linear and local parks serving adjacent housing generally in accordance with the residential planning principles established in the DCP.
+Residents within this precinct will also have convenient access to the village park within the adjacent Central East Residential Precinct (refer Central East Residential Precinct Plan No. 005). - An internal road network with a legible geometry providing safe and convenient access for local traffic within the precinct and to a wide range of planned facilities in nearby precincts.
+These include:- - (i) the Central Open Space Precinct to the west which is intended to be developed as a golf course; - (ii) planned local community facilities at nodal points to the north and south-west, as identified in notional terms on the DCP Structure Plan; - (iii) the private and/or State schools to the south-east and potentially to the north (within the local community facilities nodes); - (iv) future MIBA development to the west; and - (v) The North Lakes Town Park and future Town Centre development to the south.

-Most of the above facilities will be within a 10 minute walk (i.e. approximately 800 metre radius) of the precinct.
+Most of the above facilities will be within a 10 to 15 minute walk (i.e. approximately 1,200 metre radius) of the precinct.

 The precinct plan shows the major land uses and structuring elements in sufficient detail to allow for the preparation of more detailed sector plans.
 The areas and locations of the various land uses, roadways, intersections, parkland and other elements are indicative only and will be subject to variation following detailed subdivision and engineering design.
 Consistent with the DCP, it is important that flexibility be maintained for future planning which needs to be responsive to changing requirements of the community and the market-place.
-Sector plans to be prepared in the future for individual stages and land uses will provide more detail on the precise locations of roads, parks and the various types of residential development
+Sector plans to be prepared in the future for individual stages and land uses will provide more detail on the precise locations of roads, parks and the various types of residential development.